joemat/whiteboardpattern/Readme.md

  * _de.elinja.whiteboard.printer.bin_
  * _de.elinja.whiteboard.printer.hex_
  into your Eclipse workspace.
-* Right-click *WhiteboardPatternExample.launch* and select *Run As WhiteboardPatternExample*
+* In project _de.elinja.whiteboard.numberproducer_: Right-click *WhiteboardPatternExample.launch* in and select *Run As WhiteboardPatternExample*

 The output of the sample should be